rasoul119560/LGKAT/README.md

 ## About implementation

-We build our model based on the implementations of Personalized knowledge-aware recommendation with collaborative and attentive graph convolutional networks (https://github.com/daiquanyu/COAT).
+We build our model based on the implementations of "Personalized knowledge-aware recommendation with collaborative and attentive graph convolutional networks." by "Quanyu Dai, Xiao-Ming Wub, Lu Fanb, Qimai Li, Han Liu, Xiaotong Zhang,Dan Wang, , Guli Lind, Keping Yang" (https://github.com/daiquanyu/COAT).

 ## About Datasets
 The datasets available from the corresponding author